kayak-writer/jay-portfolio/API_RF_README.md

 # RowFinder

-RowFinder lists hotel fitness centers that have rowing machines, including Concept2 and Hydrow ergs.
+RowFinder lists hotel fitness centers that have rowing machines, including ergs from Concept2 and Hydrow.
+These manufacturers have their own directories, but they only list locations that carry their brand.
+RowFinder is brand-agnostic, allowing rowers to find rowing machines from all brands in one directory.

 ## Index
 * [Overview](#overview)